-During the course of the consultation, we received a request for the IOPC CPS Referral Guidance to be published.
-This Guidance is in the course of being finalised, whereupon it will be published.
-It is intended that this will enhance the transparency, clarity and consistency of the VRR Scheme.
+During the consultation, we received a request for the IOPC CPS referral guidance to be published.
+We will publish the guidance when it is finalised.
+It is intended that this will enhance the transparency, clarity and consistency of the VRR scheme.